Unboxed-Software/solana-course/content/interact-with-wallets.md

 };
 ```

 And that’s it!
-If you refresh the page, connect your wallet, and click the ping button, Phantom should present you with a popup for confirming the transaction.
+If you refresh the page, connect your wallet, and click the ping button, Phantom should present you with a popup to confirm the transaction.

 ### 6. Add some polish around the edges